Mpal7/usedcar-scraper/README.md

 * Proxy mode not stable as the proxies used are free and can sometimes not work.

 ## Dependencies
-to install dependencies use pip install -r requirements.txt
+to install dependencies use:
+`pip install -r requirements.txt`

 ## usage:
  ```